perkzen/reservation-system-endava/README.md

 }

 ```
+Note: if backend won't start and the console shows: "0 errors and crashed with the Error: Cannot find module './*'", delete .dist and .node_module folders.
+Then run npm i and npm rebuild.

 To start the application you need to run the frontend and backend server with the following commands.
 ```